iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > How long this apps took to update covid- 19 vaccine status ????
 Or star<br> :date: __2021-01-11 04:00:14__

-> I want to log in bt last one hour still didn't take password.
-Plz provide code<br> :date: __2021-01-10 19:57:06__

-> I know people using this app have way worse problems than I have but here is my take, I have one problem with the app why does it need my Bluetooth and location data all the time and why can't I make the choice if I want to get notified to know if there is anyone positive near me.
-The Bluetooth and location permission seems kinda creepy like they are trying to track your devices connected via bluetooth and track your location.
-That Is my problem with the app.<br> :date: __2021-01-03 14:43:47__

-> It is not showing the update results of covid test<br> :date: __2021-01-01 21:07:29__

-> Not working always<br> :date: __2021-01-01 13:06:23__

-> Very slow<br> :date: __2020-12-31 11:11:18__

 #### 1-star reviews